-The roles of victim, hero and persecutor…
+The roles of victim and saver…

 Manson points out: “The victim, if he really loved the saver, would say, ‘Look, this is my problem; you don’t have to fix it for me.
 Just support me while I fix it myself‘….
 If the saver really wanted to save the victim, the saver would say, ‘Look, you’re blaming others for your own problems; deal with this yourself.'”

 Common responses to setting a healthy boundary…

 If you’re a victim, someone setting a boundary with you can trigger tremendous insecurity.